-Further, Naples and Marco Island are in Hurricane Alley and while we recommend leaving the refrigerator on to avoid technical issues, both the refrigerator and the freezer need to be emptied of perishables in the event of a storm.
+Further, Naples, Bonita Springs, and Marco Island are in Hurricane Alley and while we recommend leaving the refrigerator on to avoid technical issues, both the refrigerator and the freezer need to be emptied of perishables in the event of a storm.
 The last thing you would want is spoiled and rotten food festering in your refrigerator.
 We have seen first hand people having to throw out their entire refrigerator after Hurricane Irma!

 The garbage disposal is a powerhouse in the kitchen, think of it as a glorified food processor.
 The garbage disposal can rust out and non-use can cause them to lock up.
 Therefore, it is important to keep the Garbage Disposal ON at the circuit breaker for periodic maintenance.

 When periodically running the disposal unit, run cold water down the drain and let it run for at least 10 seconds.
 There are also several tricks a homeowner can take to remove rust, deodorize their garbage disposal, and help keep it clean.

 As we said earlier the two biggest issues are water damage and mold.
 We talked about mold, now for water damage.
 The main precautionary measure taken to avoid water damage is to simply turn off your main water valve to the home before leaving for the season.

 However, for homeowners with an electric hot water heater, this can lead to complications if the hot water heater is not turned off as well.
 The reason, the hot water heater is fed water from the main water line to heat and then push throughout the home, but it also uses that water to cool the heating elements found in both the top and bottom of the tank that are doing all that heating in the first place.